LukeIreland1/trump-tweet-semantics/docs/report.md

 Eventually, I fell upon this [article](https://www.geeksforgeeks.org/twitter-sentiment-analysis-using-python/)[^7] which used TextBlob to perform sentiment analysis instead.
 TextBlob is a simplified text processing library for Python, and provides a simple API for performing Natural Language Processing tasks, such as speech tagging, noun extraction, classification, translation and, most importantly, sentiment analysis.

+For tweet generation, I used [Markovify](https://github.com/jsvine/markovify)[^8], which I found from [this](https://medium.com/@mc7968/whatwouldtrumptweet-topic-clustering-and-tweet-generation-from-donald-trumps-tweets-b191fccaffb2)[^9] article attempting the same thing.
+The article listed multiple approaches, including using a Keras API and k-means clustering to build a Machine Learning model to feed into tweet generators, but that added a significant layer of obscurity to getting truly random tweets each time random tweets are requested.
+For example, it made it possible to get tweets about Hillary Clinton and North Korea in the same tweet/sentence.

 # 4. Parsing

 I used Python's JSON library to load the .json file into the program as a dict.